 Frequently Asked Questions

-Yes, you can make the dough 2 -3 days in advance and store it in a refrigerator until you ready to roll it into balls.
+Yes, you can definitely prepare the cookie dough ahead of time.
+It can be made two to three days in advance and stored in the refrigerator until you're ready to roll it into balls and bake.

 Vegan Pumpkin Crinkle Cookies

 - In a small bowl mash the banana.
 You can either use a fork or a cocktail muddler.

 - In another bigger bowl whisk flour, sugar, baking powder, baking soda, cinnamon and salt.

 - Add canned pumpkin puree, mashed banana, oil and vanilla extract.

 - Mix the dough with a spoon until all ingredients are combined.